-I looked toward him and nodded slowly.
+I looked at him and nodded slowly.
 A moment later the wall of fire dissipated, revealing the bobcat Beastfolk raising herself up from all fours.
 As she did, I spotted the source of her bad footing.
-Her left arm ended in a stump, where her hand should be.
-It was wrapped in bandages that had fresh blood showing through them.
-She hid the wounded arm in her pocket once more, looked at me, and huffed, turning back to the crowds.
+Her left arm ended in a stump, where her hand should have been.
+It was wrapped in bandages that were stained with blood.
+She hid the wounded arm in her pocket once more, glared at me, and turned back to the crowd in a huff.

-The man walked closer and spoke in a hushed tone.
+The man walked over to me and spoke in a hushed tone.
 "What's your name?" the man asked.

 "Kaia," I said.
 The entire square watched our interaction.